woofmute/woofmute.github.io/rez/data formats/stage/mapshape.md

 ## Map Data Table Layout
 6 longs, which are:
-- The total number of objects in the **scene**,
+- The total number of objects in the **instance list**,
-- The total number of objects in the **object list**,
+- The total number of objects in the **model list**,
-- The total number of entries in the **third pointer**,
+- The total number of entries in the **group list**,
-- The pointer for the map scene,
+- The pointer for the map instance list,
-- The pointer for the map object list,
+- The pointer for the map model list,
-- The pointer for the third list.
+- The pointer for the map group list.

-## Scene Layout
+## Instance List Layout
 11 longs, which are:
 1. Object ID (in order of objects in the object list),
 2. Unknown (object won't render on certain values),